moriorgames/browser-moba/README.md

 TODO LIST
 ---------

-I need to change a controller from the MapController.
-The CRUD of the map entity has create, and read but I need an update and a Delete actions.
+- MapController: The edit action is creating a new entity, I need to modify the current entity.
+- The :map/edit.html.twig needs to change the literal to "edit map" instead of "new map"
+- Create the delete action over the list "map_index" with an alert.
+- ArchetypeController: File management and the creation of the CRUD